 Handicappers should all be of the same opinion and should they not arrive at that, then what we have is pure human subjectivity or bias that derives at different outcomes.

 I include three Class Rating figures in the Racecards.
 The best figure from last two race and last three races.
 The other is that from the last 12 months.
 There may be scope in using the figures gained from best rating at (near) distance run over, but for now these have their merits.

 All these figures are those earned in the same sphere.
 To explain, that say for a hurdle race.
 The racecards will only show figures earned from hurdles and as such, the last two or three times that a horse ran in a hurdle.
 It may have run in a chase in its last two races, but these will be ignored, rather than enter zero for the ‘Best in last 2 races’ column.

 Historically, as research shows it is the most significant, I always worked from horses last two races.
 I include that third last figure as still being recent.
 A top two figure 3 races ago with lower ones from its last two races are always worth a closer inspection as to any reasons this is so.

 I hope that this article has given you some insight into the Class Ratings figures.
-The resultant ratings are a different from normally seen.
-Research is an ongoing area with additional factors, which improve their accuracy being look at.
-Please use the contact form or email firstname.lastname@example.org if there are any questions you have about the Class Ratings
+The resultant ratings are uniquely different from those you normally see.
+Research is of course, an ongoing area with additional factors studied, to improve their potency further.
+Please use the contact form or email email@example.com if there are any questions you have about the Class Ratings